 Join the Military with an STD: Disqualification has to do with Military Readiness

-If you have syphilis or gonorrhea, these STDs barely cause any lost duty time.
-However, back in World War I, the Army lost about 7 million person-days due to venereal diseases.
+STDs barely cause any lost duty time.
+However, back in World War I, the Army lost about 7 million person-days due to personal diseases.
 This led to an awareness and prevention campaign during WWII and has continued on through the years.

 Treatments for STDs and education about STDs have changed greatly.
 This has made it less of an issue for all branches of the military to accept new recruits with STDs.